thomasverelst/blockcopy-video-processing-pytorch/README.md

     python setup.py develop
     cd ..

 If any other packages are missing, they should be easily installable using pip.
+Note that Pedestron requires extra installation steps.

 ## Dataset preparation
 ### Requirements